 Ultrasound images can help your doctor to best treat the pain and discomfort associated with arthritis by ensuring accurate placement of the needles used for the various types of injection therapy.

 Arthritis is first diagnosed based upon your symptoms and medical history.
 Our advanced imaging technology can help a doctor determine if you have arthritis and what joints are affected.
 Treatment options may vary depending upon the severity of your arthritis.
 AICA Orthopedics has a variety of medical specialists that can provide personalized and effective treatment based on your unique arthritis situation.

 Physical therapists can help manage arthritis pain with light exercise and movement that increases your range of motion and improves the health of your joints.
 Anti-inflammatory medications can also be prescribed to reduce inflammation and swelling to bring about relief.

 Chiropractic is a non-invasive treatment method that may be recommended based on the severity and progression of your arthritis.
 Chiropractic is responsible for helping to realign parts of the body, particularly the spine which is responsible for communications between the brain and the rest of the body.
 When parts of the body that are out of place have been realigned to their natural place, it can improve communication and reduce nerve pressure, potentially resulting in reduced pain and discomfort.

-An orthopedic specialist may also suggest a brace that can take the pressure off of the painful joint or, in certain cases, arthroscopy.
+An orthopedic surgeon may also suggest a brace that can take the pressure off of the painful joint or, in certain cases, arthroscopy.
 During an arthroscopy procedure, the doctor will insert a small camera into the problem area to remove loose cartilage that can cause irritation.
 In extreme instances, arthritis in certain joints may lead to joint replacement surgery.